 If you have used any graphical software in your career, you will already be familiar with the concepts of layers.
-If you are not, think of layers as you would a sandwich: each different item has its own flavor and color, but when you stack them all together you have a whole sandwich.
+If you are not, think of layers as you would a sandwich: each different item has its own flavor and color, but when you stack them all together you have a complete, delicious meal.
 The layer system in a CAD program allows you to view, revise, or control information that is grouped together, like taking the mustard off a sandwich without removing the bread.
-In chapter 2, The Rectangular Problem was drawn on layer 0, the AutoCAD default layer when a new file is started.
-You can see the current layer listed in the Layer Control list box in the Layers toolbar (Figure 3.1).
-To create new layers using the Layers Properties Manager, select the Layers command button to the left of the Layers Control list box.
+In chapter 2, The Rectangular Problem was drawn on layer 0, the AutoCAD default layer.
+You can see the current layer listed in the Layer Control list box in the Layers panel under the Home tab.
+(Figure 3.1).
+To create new layers using the Layers Properties Manager, select the Layers command button from the Layers panel.